-DISCRETIONARY MANAGED, RETAIL CLIENT TERMS AND CONDITIONS
+ADVISORY, RETAIL CLIENTTERMS AND CONDITIONS

-This agreement outlines the terms and conditions (the "Terms") under which Cantor Fitzgerald Ireland Ltd ("Cantor") is willing to provide you with an account.
-Upon completion by you and acceptance by us of the discretionary managed account opening document and these Terms, collectively, they will constitute a contract, legally binding and enforceable.
-You should read these Terms carefully and if you have any queries about any aspect of them please contact us for clarification or if you think it appropriate to do so, obtain independent advice about these Terms.
+This agreement outlines the Terms under which Cantor is willing to provide you with an account.
+Upon completion by you and acceptance by us of the advisory account opening document and these Terms, collectively, they will constitute a contract, legally binding and enforceable.
+You should read these Terms carefully and if you have any queries about any aspect of these, please contact us for clarification or if you think it appropriate to do so, obtain independent advice about these Terms.